Lewisscrivens/IKDEMO/README.md

 This is done by having IK foot placement (Not currently fully working just a test demo) and a physics body on the character so when the IK solver cannot solve the current foot placement the character will fall over and enter "ragdoll mode".

+This is by no means a finished project just got the IK working enough to add to a proposal presentation for canalside studios.

 ----------------------------------------------------------------------------------